raspberrypilearning/sensing-space/lesson-5/worksheet.md

 3. Answer the following questions:
 	1. Does dropping the Sense HAT result in a change in the forces experienced?
-	2. Is there an increase or decrease in the forces experienced.
+	2. Do the forces experienced increase or decrease?
 	3. Imagine you were in a large container that was dropped out of an aeroplane.
-What do you think it would feel like to be inside the container, with regard to the forces you'd experience.
+What do you think it would feel like to be inside the container?
+What forces would you experience?

 ## Experiment 3